-Would the pr oject: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? \boxtimes policy, or policy, or policy, or policy or policy of the pure for the pure policy or p ith any applicable land use plan, regulation of an agency with n over the project (including, but not the general plan, specific plan, local ogram, or zoning ordinance) adopted rpose of avoiding or mitigating an ental effect? • ith any applicable habitat on plan or natural community on plan?
+Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? \square b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan?

-- A. The subject property currently includes a single-family dwelling, vineyard, and wine cave.
-The proposed project would not divide an established community and is consistent with the General Plan designation of AG, Agricultural General.
-This project does reduce the potential housing stock by one unit, however there is no proposed major change in density or services to nearby residences.
-The increased uses under the AG zoning district are consistent with those under the AG General Plan designation, and any uses which would potentially impact nearby residents employ mitigations to reduce any impacts to less than significant levels.
+- A. The subject property is currently vacant.
+The proposed project would not divide an established community and is consistent with the General Plan designation of TC, Town Center.
+This project does reduce the potential housing stock by two potential unit, however there is no proposed major change in density or services to nearby residences.
 The proposed changes in zoning is consistent with the existing character of the land and community.
-There is a less than significant impact. - B. The project includes the zone change to AG which is consistent with the General Plan designation of AG.
-Proposed uses are primarily agricultural in nature and would not inherently introduce significant impacts to the neighboring properties (residential and agricultural uses).
-Caltrans was included in the circulation of this project application.
-There is a less than significant impact with the mitigations incorporated with the project and implementation of the Mitigation Monitoring and Reporting Program for this project.
-There is a less than significant impact with mitigations incorporated. - C. The project site is not included in any adopted habitat conservation plans or natural community conservation plans.
+There is a less than significant impact. - B. The project includes the zone change to C2 which is consistent with the existing General Plan designation of TC, Town Center.
+There is a less than significant impact. - C. The project site is not included in any adopted habitat conservation plans or natural community conservation plans.
 Therefore, the project would not conflict with any such plans and no impact would result.